niranjanaambadi/learnings-site/content/posts/Vantage Point.md

 like plumbing wold be taken over by AI.
 Humanity is facing change like never before.
 We are witnessing core skills and years of practice being turned into a joke by LLMs, agents and agentic AI.

 I would say that the true value lies in your _raw self_.
 While this may be obscured by the familiar's well-worn barricades, it is not impossible to realize if you pause and ponder.
-A new life, human connections, the taste of good food, dance and enriching music- everything original that is vital for a human being **to thrive** and not just live.
+A new life, human connections, the taste of good food, dance and enriching music- everything original that is vital for a human being **to thrive** and not just to live.
+This calls for grounding yourself and nurturing your inner child, one small step at a time.

-My personal journey of kaizen is underway.
+My personal journey of _kaizen_ is underway.
 And I hope that this site would add some value to yours as well.